Analysis | What is court packing, and why are some Democrats seriously considering it?

 What’s the argument for adding justices to the court?

 Doing so would change the political makeup of the court and influence its decisions.
-Congress and the president might decide that the court majority is too far out of line with their understanding of the Constitution and the law or public opinion and then add seats and fill the court with justices that think more like them in the hopes of rebalancing the scales.
+Congress and the president might decide that the court majority is too far out of line with their understanding of the Constitution and the law or public opinion, and then add seats and fill the court with justices who think more like them in the hope of rebalancing the scales.

-“Since justices effectively can’t be fired, except by impeachment, the idea of court packing is to dilute their vote,” Georgetown Law professor Josh Chafetz said in an email to The Fix.
+“Since justices effectively can’t be fired, except by impeachment, the idea of court packing is to dilute their vote,” Georgetown University law professor Josh Chafetz said in an email to The Fix.

 A brief history of court packing

 In the Civil War era, the court expanded and shrank like an accordion.
-In 1863, the Republican Congress expanded the court to 10 justices to give Abraham Lincoln an extra appointment.
-A few years after, Congress reduced the court to seven justices to prevent Andrew Johnson from making any appointments, and then expanded it to nine in 1869 to give Ulysses S. Grant vacancies.
+In 1863, the Republican Congress expanded the court to 10 justices to give President Abraham Lincoln an extra appointment.
+A few years after, Congress reduced the court to seven justices to prevent President Andrew Johnson from making any appointments, and then expanded it to nine in 1869 to give President Ulysses S. Grant vacancies.
 It has stayed at nine ever since.

 But other presidents have tried to change it.
-Franklin Delano Roosevelt tried in the 1930s to get Congress to expand the court, frustrated by how it was knocking down pieces of his popular New Deal legislation.
-He put out a judicial overhaul plan that would allow him to appoint a new judge in all federal courts for every judge over 70.
+President Franklin Delano Roosevelt tried in the 1930s to get Congress to expand the court, frustrated by how it was knocking down pieces of his popular New Deal legislation.
+He put out a judicial overhaul plan that would allow him to appoint a new judge in all federal courts for every judge older than 70.
 “That’s the way it was dressed up, but people saw pretty clearly what it allowed him to do,” said Russell Wheeler, a Supreme Court expert with the Brookings Institution, “which was to aim to appoint justices for the five or six who were over the age of 70 on the Supreme Court.”

 Roosevelt’s idea hit a wall in Congress.
 But in a roundabout way, he got what he wanted: The court saw its majority imperiled, and two justices began switching their votes to support New Deal legislation.
 “It’s called ‘the switch in time that saved nine,’ ” Wheeler said.
 “They switched their approach to New Deal legislation, and that saved the idea of nine justices.”